HungChien/face-ai-project/docs/pytorch_demo.md

 The model ran on `cuda`, which confirms that PyTorch can use the local NVIDIA GeForce RTX 2060 GPU.

-Although the accuracy is not high, this is expected because the task uses randomly generated data.
+Although the accuracy is not high, this is expected because the experiment uses randomly generated data.
 The important result is that the loss decreased during training and the full PyTorch training pipeline worked correctly.

-Overall, this demo is considered successful because it verifies that the project environment is ready for later deep learning tasks, including face detection, facial landmark detection, face recognition, and facial effects.
+Overall, this demo is considered successful because it verifies that the project environment is ready for later deep learning experiments, including face detection, facial landmark detection, face recognition, and facial effects.